mitranim/wordplay/readme.md

 abugdance (plenty of bugs like this upgrade) © LR

-safare (a fee you have to pay for a safari) © Yury
+safare (a fee you have to pay for a safari) © Y

-inhiretance © Yury
+inhiretance © Y

-inheretense © Yury
+inheretense © Y

-embadded (not inserted properly) © Yury
+embadded (not inserted properly) © Y

 forkast (a prophecy with many outcomes) © M